The ersatz site also recognizes the dangers of the exhibit's glamorization of violence, noting,

 Someone upstairs at the Asian Art Museum must have twigged to the switch since, as

-, the counterfeit flyers have been systematically
+noted in the site, the counterfeit flyers have been systematically

 removed and replaced with the Asian Art Museum's own brochures almost as soon as